 Stages of settling in

+Some people settle more quickly than others.
 You may go through various emotional stages as you settle in and start to feel comfortable here.

 Your journey to feeling settled

 Pre-arrival is filled with forethought and planning.
 People have different approaches to this stage.
 Some like to research in depth and have everything organised before they leave.
 Others plan as they go.

 Whatever your style is, you need to be thinking through the differences as well as the expectations for your decision to live in another country.